Lukeino/Lukeino/README.md

 Hello and welcome to my GitHub!

-My name is **Luca** and I am currently a **Computer Science student**.
+My name is **Luca** and I am a **Computer Science and Software Development student**.

 I am currently investing all my free time on **Game Development**, which I strongly believe is the perfect conjunction of creativity and logic.

-I also like to make personal **Software projects** both for PC and Android/iOS.
+I also like to make personal **Software projects** on many different platforms.

-Here you can find all my public projects that I have developed during my career.
+Here you can find most of my public projects that I have developed during my career.
 Almost all of my software will be **Open Source**.

 ## Programming Languages